kaby76/AntlrVSIX/README.md

 * Downloaded the Java-based Antlr tool chain.
 [Complete ANTLR 4.8 Java binaries jar](https://www.antlr.org/download/antlr-4.8-complete.jar).

-* Set the environment variable "JAVA_HOME" to the directory of the java installation.
-See [this](https://confluence.atlassian.com/doc/setting-the-java_home-variable-in-windows-8895.html) for some instructions on how to do this on Windows.
+* Set the environment variable "JAVA_EXEC" to the full path of the java executable.

 * Set the environment variable "Antlr4ToolPath" to the path of the downloaded Antlr jar file.